-The combustion efficiencies have to be determined for each element process for the project activity $(e{project,i})$ and the baseline scenario $(e{baseline,i})$.
+The energy efficiencies have to be determined for each element process for the project activity ( $\varepsilon{project,i}$ ) and the baseline scenario ( $\varepsilon{baseline,i}$ ).
 The efficiencies should be determined by undertaking measurements at the element process firing the relevant fuels.
-Efficiencies for the project activity $(e{project,i})$ should be measured monthly throughout the crediting period and annual averages should be used for emission calculations.
-Efficiencies for the baseline scenario $(e{baseline,i})$ should be measured monthly during 6 months before project implementation and the 6 months average should be used for emission calculations.
+Efficiencies for the project activity ( $\varepsilon{project,i}$ ) should be measured monthly throughout the crediting period and annual averages should be used for emission calculations.
+Efficiencies for the baseline scenario ( $\varepsilon{baseline,i}$ ) should be measured monthly during 6 months before project implementation and the 6 months average should be used for emission calculations.
 Project proponents can choose not to measure efficiencies for the baseline scenario.
 In this case, either efficiencies indicated by the equipment manufacturer should be used or a conservative default efficiency of 100% may be assumed.

-All measurements should be conducted at a representative load factor (or operation mode).
+All measurements should be conducted at a representative load factor (or operation mode), following national or international standards.
 Where a representative load factor (or operation mode) can not be determined, measurements should be conducted for different load factors (or operation modes) and be weighted by the time these load factors (or operation modes) are typically operated.
-The same load factor(s) (or operation mode(s)) and weight factors should be used in the determination of $e{project,i}$ and $e{baseline,i}$.
+The same load factor(s) (or operation mode(s)) and weight factors should be used in the determination of $\varepsilon{project,i}$ and $\varepsilon{baseline,i}$ .